Latest News on the Provo Utah Rock Canyon Temple | ChurchofJesusChristTemples.org (2024)

 Reconstruction Closure Date Announced for the Provo Utah Temple

 The closure date for the Provo Utah Temple, which will be reconstructed under a new design, has been announced as Saturday, February 24, 2024, at the conclusion of ordinance work for the day.
-Members of the temple district are encouraged to attend other temples during the closure as their circ*mstances permit.
+Members of the temple district are encouraged to attend other temples during the closure as their circumstances permit.
 Those desiring to receive their own ordinances should contact a temple in the surrounding area to schedule an appointment.

 Photo: Intellectual Reserve, Inc.